 By outsourcing the work to a freelance copywriter you can get consistency in all your marketing.
 We can help you develop and define your tone of voice, or use your existing tone and guidelines, then we’ll stick with it to give your brand a familiar voice.

-It’ll make your readers feel like they’re slipping into a pair of comfy slippers every time they read something you put out there.
+It’ll make your readers feel like they’re slipping into a pair of comfy slippers every time they read something you put out there rather than feeling a jolt from the inconsistent writing.

 5. We’re writers